 Have you ever opened your dishwasher to see a disgusting, gunky puddle of water at the bottom?
-Your dishes aren’t clean, there’s a strong odour, and nothing is working to drain the water!
+Your dishes aren’t clean, there’s a strong odor, and nothing is working to drain the water!
 Unfortunately, your dishwasher is blocked.

 When in doubt, call the manufacturer or a plumber, since there may be a more serious problem with your appliance or plumbing system.